-The city's effort to manage integration by funding its own housing office avoided panic selling and contributed to keeping property values from plummeting, but it could not stop the natural shift of population to the developing outer suburbs once the new highway system was completed.
-In the 1980s, because of the drop in public school attendance, the school board closed five of the suburb's twelve schools.
-The total population of Shaker Heights has declined from 36,460 in 1960 (when Shaker Heights had the highest median income of any community its size in the United States), to 28,448 in 2010.
-At the time of the last census, Shaker Heights was 54.7 percent white, 34.2 percent black, 5.9 percent Asian, and 5.2 percent Hispanic and mixed-race.
-The foreclosure crisis of 2007 and 2008 made it necessary to raze scores of homes in the areas south of Van Aken Boulevard, removing them from the city's tax base.
-In 2012, to maintain services, voters approved a city income tax increase on top of what were then the highest property taxes in the state.
+The city's effort to manage integration by funding its own housing office avoided panic selling and contributed to keeping property values from plummeting, but it could not stop the shift of population to the developing outer suburbs once the interstate highway system was completed in the 1970s.
+In the 1980s, the drop in public school attendance made it necessary to close five of the suburb's twelve schools.
+The total population of Shaker Heights has declined from 36,460 in 1960 (when Shaker Heights had the highest median income of any community its size in the United States) to 28,448 in 2010.
+At the time of the last census, Shaker Heights was 54.7 percent white, 34.2 percent black, 5.9 percent Asian, and 5.2 percent Hispanic and mixed race.
+The city weathered the foreclosure crisis of 2007 and 2008, when it was necessary to raze scores of homes in the areas south of Van Aken Boulevard.
+With so many homes removed from the city's tax base, the city faced a fiscal crisis in 2012.
+To maintain the quality of services expected by residents, voters approved a city income tax increase on top of what were then the highest property taxes in the state.
+69 One problem that the city could never solve is the absence of commercial property that could have strengthened its tax base.
+A ban on commercial property was one of the protections that the Van Sweringen restrictions offered buyers in the 1920s.
+By the 1960s, when the suburb was fully built out, it became more difficult to fund its school system.
+Fortunately, its citizens have consistently passed school levies to support its integrated schools.

 The rising fortunes of Cleveland may bode well for the future.
 After fifty years of deindustrialization and loss of population, Cleveland is drawing capital investment for redevelopment.
 Its smoky skies have cleared and fish swim in the Cuyahoga River, once so polluted with industrial waste that it periodically caught fire.
 This story is well told in Mark Souther's Believing in Cleveland: Managing Decline in "The Best Location in the Nation."
 Believing that Cleveland's revitalization would increase the desirability of suburbs closer to the city, Shaker Heights razed a 1950s shopping center surrounded by acres of parking, making way for new restaurants, retail shopping, office space, and apartments at the end of the Van Aken rapid line.
 Some streets have been reconfigured to make the new complex the center of a walking and biking city.
 The city teamed up with neighboring Cleveland Heights and the City of Cleveland's planning department to build a "Lakes to Lake" bikeway through University Circle and the city's Cultural Gardens, terminating at Lake Erie.
-In the Moreland area, townhouses are rising on land vacant since the Depression.
-Instead of a sanctuary offering protection from the city, in 2018 Shaker Heights has embraced a new urban dynamic while working to preserve the quality of its schools, the beauty of its homes, and the park-like ambiance of a planned community.
+In the Moreland area, townhouses are rising on land vacant since the depression.
+Instead of a sanctuary offering protection from the city, in 2018, Shaker Heights has embraced a new urban dynamic while working to preserve the quality of its schools, the beauty of its historic homes, and its parklike ambiance.